Doughnut: In popular culture

-The doughnut has made an appearance in popular culture, particularly in the United States and Australia.
+The doughnut has made many appearances in popular culture, particularly in the United States and Australia.
 References extend to objects or actions that are doughnut-shaped.

 In film, the doughnut has inspired Dora's Dunking Doughnuts (1933), The Doughnuts (1963) and Tour de Donut: Gluttons for Punishment.
 In video games, the doughnut has appeared in games like The Simpsons Game and Donut Dilemma.
-In the cartoon Mucha Lucha, there are four things that make up the code of mask wrestling: honor, family, tradition, and doughnuts.
+In the cartoon ¡Mucha Lucha!, there are four things that make up the code of mask wrestling: honor, family, tradition, and doughnuts.
 Also, in the television sitcom The Simpsons, Homer Simpson's love affair with doughnuts is a prominent ongoing joke as well as the focal point of more than a few episodes.
+In the children's book Homer Price, Homer's Uncle Ulysses installs a doughnut making machine in his lunchroom in the fictional town of Centerburg.
 There is also a children's book Arnie the Doughnut and music albums The Doughnut in Granny's Greenhouse.

 In films, TV shows, and other popular culture references, police officers are associated with doughnuts, depicted as enjoying them during their coffee break or office hours.
 This cliché has been parodied in the film Police Academy 4: Citizens on Patrol, where Officer Zed is instructing new recruits how to "properly" consume their doughnuts with coffee.
 It is also parodied in the television series Twin Peaks, where the police station is always in large supply.
 In the video game Neuromancer, there is a Donut World shop, where only policemen are allowed.
 During a citywide "lockdown" after the Boston Marathon bombing, a handful of selected Dunkin' Donuts locations were ordered to remain open to serve police and first responders despite the closing of the vast majority of city businesses.

-Cops & Doughnuts, a doughnut shop in Clare, Michigan, is notable for being owned and operated by current and former members of the city's police force.

-Tim Hortons is the most popular Canadian doughnut and coffee franchise, and one of the most successful quick service restaurants in the country.
-In the Second City Television sketch comedy "The Great White North" featuring the fictional stereotypically Canadian brothers Bob and Doug MacKenzie (and in their film Strange Brew), doughnuts play a role in the duo's comedy.